k98kurz/mycelium-network-specification/draft-spec.md

     to resend a given packet.
     - Forwarding threshold: a distance threshold used for determining whether a router will attempt to forward a packet in a network.
+    - Bootstrap URIs: (optional) a list of addresses on data links useful for bootstrapping.

 - Sub-tree 2: topology model parameters
     - Address format: the number and data format of address elements used to